 Despite my shift in emotional valence, I know that nothing has really changed after the conference.
 While I have been assigned a new research project for my work on the Public Philosophy Network, which is finding out what people have done outside of academia after earning PhD’s in philosophy, I’m still a graduate student with a terribly uncooperative prospectus to write.
 I still have no clear direction for what happens after graduation, and in many ways I have very little control over that in the near future.
 People still expect for philosophy to be done in a certain way in order to “pay one’s dues.”
 I get it.
 I know.
 And the people who are wonderfully supportive of me are speaking from their tenured positions with job security and good salaries.
 They know that I know that, too.
 So, my position still feels tenuously underdetermined and overdetermined at the same time.
 But at least I was able to do one thing.
 At least I was able to be honest.

 Being pretty blunt and upfront is my M.O.
 Most importantly, though, I was reminded again of why it’s important to be forthcoming: so that you give others the opportunity to respond to you.
-They may not like what you show them or they might surprise you and become one of your biggest advocates.
+They may not like what you show them or they might shock you and become one of your biggest advocates.
 People might disappoint or pleasantly surprise you.
 But you have to give them the fair chance at doing one or the other…or something completely unexpected.

 I know that my future does not depend solely on me and my actions.
 I can be a good, diligent, passionate, and honest hard worker, but others are and always have been involved in terms of blazing paths, opening doors, and presenting me with new opportunities.
 For those people in my life, I am grateful.
 And I’m thankful for things like academic professional philosophy conferences that are part of the whole process. 🙂

-You can listen to an engaging and wonderfully supportive conversation that I had with Christopher Long, Mark Fisher, Ronald Sundstrom, Jessica Harper, and Vance Ricks on Chris’s Digital Dialogue podcast here:
+You can listen to an engaging and wonderfully supportive conversation that I had with Christopher Long, Mark Fisher, Ronald Sundstrom, Jessica Harper, and Vance Ricks on Chris’s Digital Dialogue podcast here.

 You can see a picture of it here.